NuGet/docs.microsoft.com-nuget/docs/Policies/NuGet-FAQ.md

 See the [Install guide](../guides/install-nuget.md).

+**What is the license for nuget.exe?**

+You are allowed to redistribute nuget.exe under the terms of the MIT license.
+You are responsible for updating and servicing any copies of nuget.exe that you choose to redistribute.

 **Is it possible to extend the NuGet command line tool?**

 Yes, it's possible to add custom commands to `nuget.exe`, as described in [Rob Reynold's post](http://geekswithblogs.net/robz/archive/2011/07/15/extend-nuget-command-line.aspx).